ppj2dd/ppj2dd.github.io/_posts/2025-03-24-Fedora-For-Dummies.md

 ## Fedora’s Fun Factor
 Here’s a fun tidbit: Fedora isn’t just about coding and tech.
-The community also organizes events, mentors newcomers, and collaborates on creative projects like design and documentation.
+The community also organises events, mentors newcomers, and collaborates on creative projects like design and documentation.
 It’s like a vibrant digital village where everyone has a role to play!

 ## A Bit of Advice for Future Outraechy Applicants